lajiac/recipes/_posts/2014-09-10-Pastrami-burger.md

 Spread a healthy amount of Nutella on to a baguette, and place as much peanut butter as you feel acceptable on to the other half of the baguette.

-Slice banana into `1/2cm` slices and place in a row on the baguette and combine two halves together and take your first bite into bliss.
+Slice banana into `1/2cm` slices and place in a row on the baguette and combine two halves together and take your first bite into bliss

+Add some Yak milk and cheese